 In order to systematically detect and defend against hacker attacks on industrial targets, so-called honeypots scenarios are often used.

-Honeypots are when false data and information are left out in the open and the real valuable data, software, and hardware—are protected as a result.
-A good example of a false pot of honey in an industrial environment is a data-routing network switch.
+Honeypots are when false data and information are left out in the open.
+Real, valuable data, software, and hardware are protected as a result.
+A good example of a false honeypot in an industrial environment is a data-routing network switch.